fstein/SE_analysis/README.md

 # SE_analysis
-ImageJ macro that calculates sensitized emission images.
+ImageJ macro that corrects for bleedthrough and crossexcitation in FRET images by computing sensitized emission images.